There are around 13,500 new cases of melanoma each year.

 For non-melanoma skin cancer surgery is often the only treatment needed.
 The surgery is usually similar to the biopsies used to diagnose the cancer, a small surgery on the cancer and the skin surrounding it.
 You may also be offered radiotherapy or chemotherapy.
 Alternatively, you could be offered immunotherapy, which involves a cream that uses the immune system to attack cancers.
 You may also be offered Photodynamic therapy, which uses a drug that makes your skin sensitive to light combined with a special type of light focused on the area where the cancer is to destroy the cancer cells.

-You can significantly increase your risk of developing skin cancer by keeping your skin protected from the sun's harmful UV rays.
+You can significantly decrease your risk of developing skin cancer by keeping your skin protected from the sun's harmful UV rays.
 Keeping in the shade between the hours of 10am and 3pm, covering up on holiday with t-shirts and hats and making sure to always wear sun cream with an SPF of 15 or above are all small ways you can protect your skin.

 Avoiding tanning beds and sun showers altogether will also dramatically decrease your risk of developing skin cancer.